-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

 Our View

 Investors should consider hedging the current "Trump Rally" gains now with stop-loss orders and put options.
-Traders may wish to speculate in out-of-the-money put options to profit from the likely market decline or they might wish to would be to buy (VIX) puts, as they almost always tend to move counter to the S&P 500.
+Traders may wish to speculate in out-of-the-money put options to profit from the likely market decline or they might wish to buy VIX puts, as they almost always tend to move counter to the S&P 500.

 __________________________________________________